-With more and more people enjoying bathtime as a relaxation activity, some companies have promoted products to enhance the experience.
-One such product is the “bath bomb,” a compact mold of dried ingredients that fizz with color and soothing aromas once they are added to a tub full of water.
-Not only do bath bombs make bath time more fun, they have also allowed for eye-catching Pinterest pins and Instagram posts to wow the Internet.
+With more people using a warm bath to relax, some companies promote products to enhance the experience.
+One such product is the "bath bomb."
+A bath bomb is a compact mold of dried ingredients that fizz with color and soothing aromas once added to a tub full of water.

-But as pretty as a tub bursting with every color of the rainbow may be, there’s a hidden ugly truth to the nature of bath bombs.
-Many of these products contain harmful ingredients that may make you want to steer clear of the tub altogether.
+Although bath bombs can bring fun and color to bath time, there's a hidden ugly truth to the nature of bath bombs.
+Many of these products contain harmful ingredients that may discourage you from the tub altogether.

-A slew of good bacteria exist to keep the vagina at a healthy 4 – 4.5 on the pH scale.
-When the manufactured perfumes and dyes from bath bombs get added to the water you’re relaxing in, however, there’s a likely chance that they will upset the bacteria in their efforts to maintain this already delicate pH balance.
+A slew of good bacteria exists to keep the vagina at a healthy 4 - 4.5 on the pH scale.
+When manufactured perfumes and dyes from bath bombs are added to the water you're relaxing in, there's a likely chance they will upset these good bacteria.
+Perfumes or dyes might inhibit the bacteria's efforts to maintain this already delicate pH balance.

-Once the pH balance is thrown out of whack, women have an increased risk of developing a slew of infections like vaginosis, urinary tract infections, and even cystitis.
-It’s better for your vaginal health to soak in unscented bathwater.
+Once the pH balance is thrown out of whack, women have an increased risk of developing infections such as vaginosis, urinary tract infections, and even cystitis.
+Using unscented bath products becomes much more appealing when the potential for infection comes into play.

-“Fragrance” is a common ingredient on bath bomb packaging. in reality, some fragrances can contain as many as 3,000 unlisted toxins that can prove detrimental to your health, immediately or down the road.
+"Fragrance" is a common ingredient listed on bath bomb packaging.
+In reality, the term "fragrance" may describe as many as 3,000 unlisted toxins.
+Some of these toxins may affect your health immediately or lead to long-term health issues.

-When using bath bombs, these unnatural scents can be absorbed by the bloodstream, putting you at risk for health conditions and diseases, including serious ones like diabetes and breast cancer.
-They’re especially hazardous for pregnant women and children as they’ve been linked to the development of ADHD and autism in children.
+When using bath bombs, the toxins in synthetic scents can be absorbed by the bloodstream.
+This can put you at risk for certain health conditions and diseases.
+Certain toxins may be especially hazardous for pregnant women and children.
+Some synthetic perfumes have been linked to the development of autism in children.

 If you're in need of products that have aromatherapy benefits, look for ones that contain essential oils or other organic ingredients instead.
 These are likely to be much safer than the synthetic "fragrances" found in some products.

-If you’re still itching to see those swirls of color in your tub however, try this DIY bath bomb recipe from Popular Science made with natural ingredients that won’t pose a risk to your health or the environment.
-Not only will you still be able to capture the perfect bath time Instagram, but your body will thank you for choosing a safer option.
+However, if you're still itching to see those swirls of color in your tub, try this DIY bath bomb recipe from Popular Science.
+The recipe uses natural ingredients that won't pose a risk to your health or the environment.
+Not only will you be able to capture the perfect bath time Instagram, but your body will thank you for choosing a safer option.